 Hidden Rental Car Fees

 We all know this one: “midsize rental car for just $29 per day!”
 Nothing in a vacation budget is more misleading than the posted car rental cost.
 Many other fees are ignored: the local/state taxes, “site fees” for airport space rentals, etc. Still others are only revealed on site.
-Insurance is the classic, and even experienced travelers sometimes are unaware whether they should take this option.
+Insurance is the classic, and even experienced travelers sometimes are unaware of whether they should take this option.

 A recent addition is the EZPass/FastPass device.
 In case you drive on toll roads without monetary collection, the device will register payment.
 However, suddenly adding $20 to a rental originally advertised as $30 per day is steep.
 This is one of the trickiest vacation budget factors we have dealt with.
 The rules for toll charges without passes vary state-to-state.
 How the rental car company deals with the situation varies from provider-to-provider.
 Some charge for every day the device is in the car.
 Others only charge on the days where it is used.

 Solution: Make sure you know what your credit card and/or car policy says about rental car coverage.
 If you know you have sufficient coverage, you can confidently decline the insurance at the rental counter.
-Also, research the routes you’ll be travelling and see whether toll roads are likely.
+Also, research the routes you’ll be traveling and see whether toll roads are likely.
 Learn how the region handles tolls without devices, and how your car rental agency handles charges without devices.

 While you may not want to spend hours seeking alternate routes, if there are easy workarounds or toll roads are rare, you may be able to eschew the device rental.
 On our recent South Florida trip, we avoided several days of charges by using a smart mapping strategy.
 Most days this added little or no time to our excursions.

 Another option is to take your own device with you.
-If you already own an EZ-Pass, like we do, you may find that you can use that pass when you go on vacation.
+If you already own an EZ-Pass, as we do, you may find that you can use that pass when you go on vacation.
 Just bring it with you and keep it on the dashboard of your car rental when you go through tolls.
 Before you go, make sure that the state you are visiting accepts your state’s toll device.
 Once you arrive, enter the rental car info into your toll pass account to make sure the charges go through.

 - An Intense Weekend in Miami